Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Introduction

 \section{Introduction}

-In today's global landscape, the Industrial Revolution mark a turning point where fossil fuels become the primary energy source, driving economic growth but also significantly increasing carbon emissions \cite{carbon1}.
+In today's global landscape, the Industrial Revolution marked a turning point where fossil fuels became the primary energy source, driving economic growth but also significantly increasing carbon emissions \cite{carbon1}.
 This rise in carbon emissions has led to serious climate issues, as excessive carbon dioxide forms a layer around the Earth's surface.
 This layer traps more heat while reducing its dissipation, directly leading to the global temperature increases.
 The resulting climate change is profound and often irreversible effects on ecosystems, including glacier melting and biodiversity loss.
 Additionally, rising sea levels also pose a grave threat to human settlements, particularly in coastal regions.
+These environmental shifts are not merely technical or economic challenges, but profound social crises that necessitate a re-evaluation of the ethical contract between technology, finance, and society.
 In response, the global community has invested substantial resources in promoting climate-friendly solutions \cite{carbon2}.
 A key initiative, the Paris Agreement, reflects the collective commitment of nations to limit global temperature increases to within 2 degrees Celsius by the end of this century \cite{carbon3}.

 The Carbon Emissions Trading (CET) system, proposed under the Kyoto Protocol, is a key strategy to combat climate change.
 Introduced in 1997, CET aims to reduce greenhouse gas emissions by implementing a `quota trading' mechanism.
 Each unit of carbon credit allows the emission of one ton of carbon dioxide \cite{carbon4}.
-Specific emission quotas are allocated to countries based on their respective development status and goals, which is then distributed to domestic organizations and organisations.
+Specific emission quotas are allocated to countries based on their respective development status and goals, which is then distributed to domestic enterprises and organizations.
 Entities that exceed their allocated emissions must purchase carbon credits on the carbon trading market, while those with surplus credits can sell them on the market.
 This scheme has been adopted in many regions, including Europe, Asia, and the Americas \cite{carbon5}.
-In addition to regulating global carbon emissions, CET incentivises innovation in green technologies and promotes the use of renewable energy sources to further reduce carbon emissions.
+In addition to regulating global carbon emissions, CET incentivizes innovation in green technologies and promotes the use of renewable energy sources to further reduce carbon emissions.